PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 What happens if my kayak registration expires while I'm deployed military?

-Indiana offers military extensions.
-Contact the BMV with your orders for exemption from late fees and extended grace periods.
-Thank you for your service!
+Indiana offers military extensions for service members on active duty.
+Contact the BMV with your deployment orders to receive exemption from late fees and extended grace periods.
+This protection applies to both the service member and their spouse if the vessel is jointly owned.
+Thank you for your service.

 Do inflatable kayaks need registration in Indiana?